-Plaintiff must be allowed to conduct discovery this defense to the arbitration clause.
+Plaintiff must be allowed to conduct additional discovery in defense to the arbitration clause.
 Plaintiff very likely can establish that Defendants adopted the use of an arbitration clause to avoid large verdicts for nursing home abuse and neglect.
-Mary McFarlan, it is most certain, was not informed of that "benefit," and the duties owed her by Defendants were, therefore, breached.
+Theodore Davis, it is most certain, was not informed of that "benefit," and the duties owed him by Defendants were, therefore, breached.